ijzerbroot/millennium/README.md

 Inspiration came mainly from the excellent [Maya](https://docs.google.com/document/u/0/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/mobilebasic#h.15eb7sf9z9p9) and [Sturdy](https://docs.google.com/document/u/0/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/mobilebasic#h.gmmedttxvbs3) layouts.
 Kudos to Adi.Lela and Oxey.

 Where it mostly differs from the two inspirations is in placing H and M on left pinky, thereby avoiding an NH column or an N-pinky, neither of which I liked very much.
-As both H and M are relatively low-frequency letters in English it feels to me that this is easily handled.
+As both H and M are relatively low-frequency letters in English it feels to me that this is easily handled and "mother" is still comparatively easy to type despite having an M and an H.

 To my hands it feels uncomfortable to have movements like (in QWERTY-speak): "AW", "AE", "RD", "AD".
 In the millennium layout they have become "HL", "HD", "GT" and "HT", which are much less common in my daily typing.